Tupolev Tu-124: 1970s

-Aeroflot Flight 5398, a Tu-124V (CCCP-45044), crashed near Vinniki when a defective turbine blade in the no. 1 engine failed, resulting in violent vibration of the affected engine.
+Aeroflot Flight 5398, a Tu-124V (CCCP-45044), crashed near Vynnyky when a defective turbine blade in the no. 1 engine failed, resulting in violent vibration of the affected engine.
 The vibrations caused the fuel line to break.
 The resulting in-flight fire caused a loss of control resulting in the plane's crash and loss of all 17 on board.